NAweb4everyone/NAweb4everyone/README.md

-- 👋 Hi, I’m @NAweb4everyone
+- 👋 Hi, I’m nabeel afzal
-- 👀 I’m interested in ...
+- 👀 I’m interested in moblie app development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter development

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me nabeelafzal999@gmail.com

 <!---
 NAweb4everyone/NAweb4everyone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.